 calls on the Member States to implement fully the strategy on Digitising European Industry and to take stock of results achieved by early 2018.

-will present a comprehensive mobility package with due consideration of digital aspects in spring 2017; it will continue to actively cooperate with Member States to implement the action plan foreseen in the Letter of Intent signed by Member States on 23 March 2017.
+will present a comprehensive mobility package with due consideration of digital aspects in spring 2017; it will continue to actively cooperate with Member States and stakeholders to implement the actions foreseen in the Letter of Intent signed by Member States on 23 March 2017.

 4.3 Digital innovation for modernising public services